 The Blueberry Hill Nature Preserve is located on the boundary in the Grand Bay-Westfield area and the City of Saint John.
-This nature preserve is 19.8 hectares (48.9 acres) and has an easterly shoreline along the Saint John River at Grand Bay.
-The Blueberry Hill Nature Preserve is one of the last undeveloped properties in the area and supports a variety of ecosystems and walking trails.
+This nature preserve is 19.8 hectares (48.9 acres) and has an Easterly shoreline along the Wolastoq (Saint John) River at Grand Bay.
+The nature preserve is one of the last undeveloped properties in the area and supports a variety of ecosystems and walking trails.
 The Friends of Blueberry Hill serve as stewards of the preserve.
 The group is made up of 150 members from surrounding communities who have been very involved with the preserve.
 They have initiated projects such as stewardship fundraising, culvert removal, road and trail planning and the installation of a new bridge.

 Blueberry Hill’s historic significance resides in the remnants of the “Old Stevens’ Family Farmhouse” which is still visible on the site.
 Built in the early 1800’s near the top of the hill by the Stevens family, the property once featured plum, pear, and apple orchards.
 The Stevens family also farmed pigs, cows and sheep while growing grain, oats, and hay.